Phyks/ampache_react/CONTRIBUTING.md

 ## Useful scripts

 A few `npm` scripts are provided:
-* `npm run build` to trigger a dev build.
+* `npm run build:dev` to trigger a dev build.
+* `npm run build:prod` to trigger a production build.
-* `npm run watch` to trigger a dev build and rebuild on changes.
+* `npm run watch:dev` to trigger a dev build and rebuild on changes.
-* `npm run prod` to trigger a production build.
+* `npm run watch:prod` to trigger a production build and rebuild on changes.
 * `npm run clean` to clean the `app/dist` folder.
 * `npm run extractTranslations` to generate a translation file (see below).
+* `npm run lint:scss` and `npm run lint:js` for linting utilities.
+* `npm run test` which calls all the lint stuff.

 ## Translating